 Consider How You Would Feel

-This book has less value than the empty Dr. Pepper can I just threw away.
-The plot was cheesy and made me want to plunge my head into the sand like an ostrich, it was that annoying!
-The author has no talent whatsoever and needs to go back to grammar school to learn a thing or two.
+This book was straight trash.
+The plot was cringey and made me want to plunge my head into the sand like an ostrich.
+I’ve never met the author, but I could tell she’d be annoying just by how unbearable the book was.
+The author has no talent whatsoever and whoever decided to give her a publishing deal must not be able to read.
 By far, this is the worst excuse for a book I’ve ever read!

 Writing a Polite, Negative Review

-The most polite thing I know to do when writing a negative book review is to offer constructive criticism about what didn’t work for me as a reader.
-For example, if the story felt as if it were dragging on and caused my interest to wane, I might say, “at a certain point, the plot lost my interest.
+Though I made the decision in 2020 to no longer write or share book reviews, the most polite thing I knew to do when writing negative book reviews in the past was to offer constructive criticism about what didn’t work for me as a reader.
+For example, if the story felt as if it were dragging on and caused my interest to wane, I might’ve said, “at a certain point, the plot lost my interest.
 I feel that if a scene or two [name the scenes] were edited out, this would not have happened.”
 Or, if the characters felt two-dimensional, I might offer, “[name characters] could have been more developed in the following way.”
-If there were positive attributes about the book that you really loved, mention those as well to balance out the constructive criticism.
+If there were positive attributes about the book that I really loved, I mentioned those as well to balance out the constructive criticism.

 If you happen to come across a book that you can’t seem to find anything nice to say about to balance out the negative, it may be best to follow the old saying and say nothing at all.
 For readers, I’m not going to advise you to not leave 1 or 2 star ratings (or critically written 3 star reviews); the choice is entirely up to you, the consumer.

-On the other hand, for fellow authors, I will advise you that it doesn’t portray you in a positive light when you rant about how much you dislike a fellow author’s book via your author page.
-A personal objective of mine since I’ve become a published author is to not post reviews for works that I deem to be 1 or 2 star ratings.
-The lowest rating I will personally post of a book now is 3 stars, and in my opinion, this doesn’t necessarily mean that the book is bad, but could use a little improvement in certain areas to make it better.
+On the other hand, for fellow authors, I will advise you that it doesn’t portray you in a positive light when you rant about how much you dislike a fellow author’s book via your author accounts.
+Prior to 2020, before I made the decision to no longer rate books at all on my Goodreads, a personal objective of mine since I had become a published author was to not post reviews for works that I thought deserved a 1 or 2 star rating.
+The lowest rating I personally posted of a book was 3 stars, and in my opinion, this doesn’t necessarily mean that the book was bad, but that it could have been improved in certain areas to make it better.
 Fellow authors, keep in mind that your comments can be seen not only by the authors, but by your followers and friends as well.
 Would you rather be seen as an author comparable to Simon Cowell on his American Idol run, or an author who is kind to other authors and actively builds them up instead of tearing them down?

 -Allyson 😀